USS Pampanito Depth Gauge Replacement

 * Also on the dive station in the Control Room was an 8.5", 0-600 depth gauge.
 There was a gauge here, but without a dial or needle when Pampanito became a museum.
 For as long as current crew can remember there was a 450 foot depth gauge in place.
 This would have been appropriate for an earlier Gato class submarine, but not for a Balao class submarine like Pampanito.
 During 2011 a vandal managed to open this gauge and dropped its needle (visitor proofing has been improved).
 The needle was recovered and stored.
 In 2014 we decided to create a replica dial for this gauge with the correct 0-600 foot scale and re-install the needle.
 The needle has radium paint, but with a very low level of radioactivity (below the normal unmonitored safety levels.)
 We top coated it with paint being very careful not to disturb the radium paint and verified the normal vent holes in the gauge are open.
 We hired CAD Graphics Inc. to draw the 0-600 dial, and then used the Techshop laser cutter to etch and cut a replica dial in laminated plastic.
 Note that "Replica 2014" is etched at the bottom of the dial.

 Only then did we open the gauge and we were surprised to find that the 0-450 dial plate had only one screw in place because its mounting holes did not line up.
 The dial plate is etched, painted, brass that is almost surely real, but from another gauge body.
 Similarly, the needle had a mounting hole much bigger than the stem of the bourdon tube mechanism.
 It also is real, but not from this gauge.
-The instrument and gauge body itself look correct and included a temperature compensation bulb broken at the bellows and the ability to zero the gauge without disassembly (advanced features).
+The instrument and gauge body itself look correct and included a temperature compensation bulb broken at the bellows and the ability to zero the gauge without disassembly (advanced, and expensive features).
 We were also surprised to see the gauge had been modified for internal backlighting.
 If this gauge body is original to Pampanito it solves the mystery of how the deep gauge was lighted.
 We restored the emergency gauge light power during the bubble clinometer restoration project in 2011.
 However there were no external lights visible in the WW II photos, or mounting holes on the gauge board.
 There are examples of etched laminated plastic being backlighted on small indicators during the war.
 This gauge would be a larger version of the same concept, or maybe there were holes in the dial.
 If backlit, we just got lucky that we chose the laminated plastic rather than trying to etch brass.
-At this point we think the gauge is original to Pampanito without our replica dial and replacement needle.
+At this point we think the gauge is original to Pampanito except for our replica dial and replacement needle.

-Follow-up work is needed to re-power the emergency lighting, replace the needle with a new old stock one that fits better, possibly repair the temperature compensation bellows, and blacken the heads of the dial plate screws.
+Follow-up work is needed to re-power the emergency lighting, replace the needle with a new old stock one that fits better, repair the temperature compensation bellows, and blacken the heads of the dial plate screws.

 * The Conning Tower had a 26-176 foot gauge according to the microfilm.
 All the other real Conning Tower gauges on the other museum boats are 15-165 foot.
 We have early museum era photos of the empty flange, and a second bracket with a gauge body installed on the air conditioning evaporator mount.
 A cylinder that is probably a selsyn is seen sticking out the back of the gauge body.
 There is also a photo of the removed gauge body that shows gears not part of a pressure gauge.
 The original gauge line piping is in place by the original flange, and also the lighting power wires.
 Together this leads us to we believe that the original gauge was removed, and possibly modified (or replaced) with a simulator mechanism on the new bracket during the 1960s.
 With the selsyn out the back of the gauge body it makes sense that it have been easier to add the extra bracket than use the original center mounting flange.